sebastianbergmann/phpunit-documentation-english/src/textui.rst

 ``.``

-    Printed when the test succeeds.
+    Printed when a successful test has no issues

 ``F``

-    Printed when an assertion fails while running the test method.
+    Printed when an assertion fails while running the test method

 ``E``

-    Printed when an error occurs while running the test method.
+    Printed when an error occurs while running the test method

+``W``

+    Printed when the test triggered a warning

 ``R``

-    Printed when the test has been marked as risky (see :ref:`risky-tests`).
+    Printed when the test has been considered risky (see :ref:`risky-tests`)

+``D``

+    Printed when the test triggered a deprecation

+``N``

+    Printed when the test triggered a notice

+``I``

+    Printed when the test is marked as incomplete (see :ref:`writing-tests-for-phpunit.incomplete-tests`)

 ``S``

-    Printed when the test has been skipped (see :ref:`writing-tests-for-phpunit.skipping-tests`).
+    Printed when the test was skipped (see :ref:`writing-tests-for-phpunit.skipping-tests`)

-``I``

-    Printed when the test is marked as being incomplete or not yet implemented (see :ref:`writing-tests-for-phpunit.incomplete-tests`).

 PHPUnit distinguishes between *failures* and
 *errors*.
 A failure is a violated PHPUnit